navneel99/image_processing_library/README.md

 Stride 1, padding 0, so output dimension (N-K+1) = 28-5+1 = 24<br>

 ### Layer 2: Pooling
-Since we are doing max pooling hence no need of wweights.<br>
+Since we are doing max pooling hence no need of weights.<br>
 Input dimension N: 24x24<br>
 Input channels: 20<br>
 Pooling with kernel: K = 2, stride 2, so output is 12x12<br>